campos537/deep-fashion-system/application/README.md

 # Client Application

-this folder contains a simple client application that publish a folder of images to Google Pub/Sub and receives the predicted results
+this folder contains a simple client application that publish a folder of images to GooglePub/Sub and Kafka receiving the predict results as answer

 ## Usage